 So what are the benefits of running and Pilates?
 My husband, an avid runner had a major motorbike accident which left him with a ruptured knee, weakened muscles and decreased flexibility has since become an evangelical supporter of Pilates getting him back into running after being on hiatus for almost a year.

 Here are just a few benefits that will keep you running like well tuned car.

 These help strengthen the gluteus medius and stabilise hips.

-An exercise performed lying on your back on the floor.
+Lay on your back on the floor.
 Both legs are raised simultaneously above the ground and held in the raised position for a few seconds.
 It is designed to strengthen the abdominal muscles but be wary if you have back pains or injured your back as it places strain on your lower back.

 Unlike crop circles, these are no mystery.
 They help stabilise hips and increase leg rotation.

 Lie on your back, knees bent, feet flat on the floor, hip width apart, in line with sit bones.
 Arms long by sides, one leg reaching straight up to the ceiling, hip flexed at 90 degrees.

 No, you do not need a swimming pool nor a beach for these exercises.
 Swimming exercises help thoracic extension which aid in reducing injury to your spinal cord.

 Lie on the stomach with the legs and feet together, both arms above the ahead, chin on the floor.
 Simultaneously, raise the left leg, the head and right arm as high as possible.
 Switch the sides and repeat 5 rounds.